 3. Operationalization of the unit’s goals into objectives for student learning.

-a) In a research paper, political science majors will demonstrate: appropriate use of political science concepts and methods; appropriate use of political science literature, documents, and/or references; appropriate analytical content; and writing that is well-organized and well-written.”
+a) In a research paper, political science majors will demonstrate adequate knowledge or skills of the discipline, including: appropriate use of political science concepts and methods; appropriate use of political science literature, documents, and/or references; appropriate analytical content; and writing that is well-organized and well-written.”

-b) B.A. in political science majors will be adequately prepared for success in graduate school or law school.

 4. Description of the methods by which progress toward the operationalized unit goals will be measured.

 Direct Measure